La Marque firefighter dies after monthlong hospitalization from COVID

-La Marque firefighter Jesse Turrubiate died Thursday, Aug, 5, after a monthlong hospitalization from COVID.
+La Marque firefighter Jesse Turrubiate died Thursday after a nearly monthlong battle with COVID-19.

+He was 31 and would have turned 32 Monday, according to available public records.

+Turrubiate was an engineer who had been with the department for three years and was serving as an interim captain, Interim Fire Chief David Merryman said.
+He was posthumously promoted to captain Thursday.

 (0) comments